gisturiz/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used by developers to help catch bugs before they become a problem.
+By using PropTypes developers can ensure a certain type of data is being passed around by declaring what is permissable via PropType, for example 'name: PropTypes.string' would only allow a string to be passed to 'name'.

 - [ ] Describe a life-cycle event in React?

+A components life-cycle in React has 3 phases: 1.
+The Mounting Phase where componentDidMount gets called after the render method in invoked.
+2. Updating Phase where setState can be set to change the components state and render is invoked once again.
+3. Un-Mounting Phase is when a component is removed from the screen and componentWillUnmount is called for cleaning up.

 - [ ] Explain the details of a Higher Order Component?

+Essentially, an HOC is a function that takes a component and returns a new component.
+This is useful for reusing component logic and returning new components with added functionality.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Three different ways for styling components on React would be: 1.
+Regular CSS, the benefit is that it is straightforward and let's you appoint styling in a direct manner.
+2. CSS Preprocessors, like LESS or SASS, allow CSS nesting therefore saving time and organizing styles in a better fashion.
+3. Styled Components, these allow us to create reusable components with styling written in JSX which we can apply throughout.
+The main benefit is not only speed and scalability but also consistency, as you'll see companies which use predetermined libraries which they pick or create.

 ## Project Setup